The Ninety-Ten Split for Natural Resources

 If an amount received as a royalty, shut-in-well payment, take-or-pay payment, bonus or delay rental is more than nominal, ninety per cent must be allocated to principal and the balance to income.

-A.R.S. § 14-7420(A)(3)The same ninety-ten split applies to receipts from working interests and other interests not specifically covered by the statute's other categories.
-Nominal delay rentals and nominal annual rent on a lease, however, go entirely to income.
+A.R.S. § 14-7420(A)(3)The same ninety-ten split applies to receipts from working interests and other interests not covered elsewhere.
+However, the trustee allocates nominal delay rentals and nominal annual rent on a lease to income.
+Only amounts above nominal levels follow the ninety-ten split.

 Water Rights and Renewable vs. Non-Renewable Distinctions